hypertunehq/openfeature-provider-js/packages/web-provider/README.md

 ### Accessing nested flags

-To access nested flag you can simply evaluate a flag with dot separated path to your flag e.g. `backend.exampleFlag`.
-Values in a list can only be accesses by first evaluating the list flag as an object using the `getObjectValue` method.
+To access nested flags you can use a dot separated path to your flag e.g. `backend.exampleFlag`.
+Values in a list can only be accessed by first evaluating the list flag as an object using the `getObjectValue` method.

 ### Publishing events

-To publish an event you can simply evaluate an event trigger using the `getBooleanValue` method.
+To publish an event you can evaluate an event trigger flag using the `getBooleanValue` method.

-### Flag arguments
+### Flag-specific arguments

-Flag arguments are not supported for individual flags by this OpenFeature provider.
-Trying to evaluate a flag with arguments with result in an error and the default/fallback value being used.
+Flag-specific arguments are not supported for individual flags with this OpenFeature provider.
+Trying to evaluate a flag with arguments will result in an error and the default/fallback value will be used.
 The only way to pass inputs to Hypertune is via the top level context.